Beate Schmittmann, Dean

 - Understand how degree programs can be enhanced by study and experiences tailored to their intellectual and personal goals.

-Students will also be able to identify and use university resources effectively to:
+Students will also be able to identify and utilize university resources effectively to:

 - Satisfy degree requirements

 - Plan programs of study, including selection of appropriate courses and registration